yottalabsai/verl/docs/start/multinode.rst

     conda install -c conda-forge google-cloud-sdk
     gcloud init

-    # Run this if you don't have a credentials file.
+    # Run this if you don't have a credential file.
     # This will generate ~/.config/gcloud/application_default_credentials.json.
     gcloud auth application-default login